 - Wrongful death

 Grant Law Office is ready to fight Uber or Lyft and their insurance companies.
-If you've been in an accident while riding an in one of their vehicle, or with one of their drivers, call us.
-Our Atlanta Uber car accident lawyers can be reached at (866) 249-5513 or (404) 995-3955.
+If you've been in a wreck while riding in one of their vehicle, or with one of their drivers, call us.
+We are also ready to fight a taxi company and its driver.

 Contact us today for a free and comprehensive case evaluation.